Mike Yastrzemski Preview, Player Props: Giants vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is seventh in MLB with a collective 9.1 strikeouts per nine innings.
+- The 9.0 strikeouts per nine innings compiled by the Padres pitching staff ranks ninth in MLB.

-- The Padres' 3.87 team ERA ranks fifth across all league pitching staffs.
+- The Padres' 3.84 team ERA ranks fourth across all league pitching staffs.

-- Padres pitchers combine to give up 170 home runs (1.1 per game), the third-fewest in baseball.
+- Padres pitchers combine to give up the second-fewest home runs in baseball (170 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.